QEWC

 Business Summary

-Qatar Electricity & Water Company Q.P.S.C., together with its subsidiaries, invests in, develops, owns, and operates plants to produce electricity and desalinated water in Qatar and internationally.
-Qatar Electricity & Water Company Q.P.S.C. was founded in 1990 and is headquartered in Doha, Qatar.
+Nebras Energy Q.P.S.C., together with its subsidiaries, invests in, develops, owns, and operates plants to produce electricity and desalinated water in Qatar and internationally.
+The company was formerly known as Qatar Electricity and Water Company Q.P.S.C. and changed its name to Nebras Energy Q.P.S.C. in January 2026.
+Nebras Energy Q.P.S.C. was founded in 1990 and is based in Doha, Qatar.

 Top News